Sydney: Government in the present

 In common with other Australian capital cities, Sydney has no single local government covering its whole area.
 Local government areas have responsibilities such as local roads, libraries, child care, community services and waste collection, whereas the state government retains responsibility for main roads, traffic control, public transport, policing, education, and major infrastructure project.
-There are 33 local government areas which are wholly or mostly within Greater Sydney as defined by the Australian Statistical Geography Standard.
+There are 34 local government areas which are wholly or mostly within Greater Sydney as defined by the Australian Bureau of Statistics.
 Greater Sydney's boundaries encompass 49 state electoral districts and 24 federal electoral districts.